-Today, we’re sharing our best tips for how to make book pages look aged!
+Today, we’re sharing our best tips for how to make book pages look aged today!

-I was actually outside making these topiaries when I came back inside to see my mom had given new book pages an aged look right in our kitchen.
+Several years ago, I was outside making these topiaries while my Mom was inside giving new book pages an aged look right in our kitchen.

-Here’s a look at what you’ll need to make your book pages look aged too…
+Here’s a look at how to make book pages look aged…

 - Small Paperback Books (without jackets)